Gluten-Free Eating and Dining in Paris

 When people think of Paris, they think of old bistros and bustling brasseries.
 But Paris has some great ethnic restaurants, including Ethiopian restaurants which bake with teff instead of wheat (although you should confirm to be sure), as well as a slew of great Asian restaurants clustered in the 13th arrondissement.

-Chinese restaurants abound in the city, although they do use soy sauce, there’s lots of Vietnamese and Laotian places with big salads and rice noodle dishes.
-Le Bambou is a favorite.
+Chinese restaurants abound in the city, although they do use soy sauce, there are lots of Vietnamese and Laotian places with big salads and rice noodle dishes.

 There’s also a new appreciation for les sushis in Paris.
 Aside from the mediocre spots springing up all over town, there’s some very good options on or near the rue St. Anne, by the Place de l’Opéra.
 You may wish to buy wheat-free tamari at one of the natural food stores listed above and bring it along.

 Take with you some gluten-free energy bars and what-not to carry around and hold you over in case you get hungry and all that’s open are bakeries.
 They may seem icky to you, but when you’re starving in an airport or train station, where the pickings may be slim, you’ll be thankful.

 -Rent an apartment so you can prepare meals yourself.

 Sure it’s nice to go out to eat.
 But it’s equally fun to shop in a Parisian supermarket or outdoor market.
 It’s also a great way to sample lots of the cheeses, make big salads, sample the fruits, and enjoy other specialties that you can’t always get in restaurants.
 Check my post: Renting an Apartment in Paris.